WastefulNick/npst-2020/README.md

 Running this code with the proper Maaltall values for all years would print the flag `PST{999159}`.

 ## December 5th
 In our email today there was a file titled log.csv, seemingly containing password change requests for all workers.
-The email told us that there were reports of people being unable to log in, and we had to seartch through the ~5100 line file to see if we were able to find anything out of the ordinary.
+The email told us that there were reports of people being unable to log in, and we had to search through the ~5100 line file to see if we were able to find anything out of the ordinary.
 I did some experimenting by parsing the data in different ways using Python, and I kept doing this until I noticed something interesting.
 What gave me results was creating a Python script that printed out all the unique names, and how many times they occured in the log.

 ```
 from urllib.parse import unquote